thegeeksinfo/Deep-Learning-Cataract-Detection/README.md

 ## Contributing
 This project is a collaborative effort of a team of four individuals:
 - TODO: Led the development of the deep learning models and cloud deployment.
-- TODO : Contributed to data preprocessing and algorithm optimization.
+- TODO : Led data preprocessing and algorithm optimization.
-- TODO : Designed the user interface and conducted usability testing.
+- TODO : Led Design of  the user interface and conducted usability testing.
-- TODO : Handled documentation and project management tasks.
+- TODO : led documentation and project management tasks.

 If you wish to contribute to the project, please follow these steps:
 1. Fork the repository and create a new branch.